BlockFutureTech/kortho-docs/en-us/consensus.md

 # Consensus
-`KroTho` adopts `HPoS` consensus mechanism with low transaction cost, low transaction latency, high transaction concurrency, and supports up to 21 validators.
+`KroTho` adopts `KBFT` consensus mechanism with low transaction cost, low transaction latency, high transaction concurrency, and supports up to 21 validators.

-HPoS is a combination of PoA and Pos.
+KBFT is a combination of PoA and Pos.
 To become a validator, you need to submit a proposal first and wait for other active validators to vote on it, after more than half of them pass, you will be eligible to become a validator.
 Any address can stake to an address that qualifies to become a validator, and after the validator's staking volume ranks in the top 21, it will become an active validator in the next epoch.

 All active verifiers are ordered according to predefined rules and take turns to pack out blocks.
 If a validator fails to pack out a block in time in its own round, the active validators who have not involved  in the past n/2 (n is the number of active validators) blocks will randomly perform the block-out.
 At least n/2+1 active validators work properly to ensure the proper operation of the blockchain.